-Nate Short, OTD, OTR/L, CHT came to HU in 2014 as part of the inaugural OTD program faculty.
+Nate Short, OTD, OTR/L, CHT, came to Huntington University in 2014 as part of the inaugural OTD program faculty.
 Prior to moving to Fort Wayne, he served in New Mexico with the Indian Health Service working cross-culturally with the Native American population.
-As the sole occupational therapist (OT) at his facility, Short provided the rehabilitation needs for a hand surgery clinic, established a hospital-wide ergonomics program, and served patients primarily in an outpatient clinic.
-He also established an OT contracting business serving across the spectrum of OT including home-based pediatrics, rehabilitation, in addition to school settings.
+As the sole occupational therapist at his facility, Nate provided rehabilitation services for a hand surgery clinic, established a hospital-wide ergonomics program, and served patients primarily in an outpatient clinic.
+He also established an OT contracting business serving across the spectrum of OT, including home-based pediatrics and rehabilitation in addition to school settings.

-Short’s primary area of expertise is hand and upper extremity rehabilitation and as a Certified Hand Therapist (CHT) he remains clinically active in a local outpatient hand clinic.
-Nate obtained his undergraduate degree in psychology from Lee University & attended Belmont University for his doctorate in occupational therapy.
-His research interests include upper extremity rehabilitation, cross-cultural practice, and clinical education with recent publications listed below.
-Short also provides peer-review for scholarly journals within the field and provides expert witness for malpractice and personal injury litigation.
-As the Assistant Director of Operations for the OTD Program, Short also provides leadership for program development, strategic planning, faculty recruitment, as well as admissions.
+Nate’s primary area of expertise is hand and upper extremity rehabilitation, and as a Certified Hand Therapist (CHT) he remains clinically active in a local outpatient hand clinic.
+Nate obtained his undergraduate degree in psychology from Lee University and attended Belmont University for his doctorate in occupational therapy.
+His research interests include upper extremity rehabilitation, cross-cultural practice, and clinical education.
+Nate also provides peer-review for scholarly journals within the field and provides expert witness testimony regarding functional impact of injury.
+As the Assistant Director of Operations for the OTD program at Huntington University, Nate provides leadership for program development, strategic planning, faculty recruitment, and admissions.

-Dr. Short also leads the OTD program partnership with Wheels for the World, a ministry of Joni & Friends International Disability Center.
-The OTD students participate in a regional wheelchair collection project as well as a mission trip to share the Gospel and provide seating and mobility clinics.
-This experience is integrated in the OTD curriculum and Short has served in Romania and also led student teams to Haiti and Guatemala.
-He also served as a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China in the summer of 2016.
+Nate leads the OTD program partnership with Wheels for the World, a ministry of Joni & Friends International Disability Center.
+The OTD students participate in a regional wheelchair collection project as well as a missions trip to share the Gospel and provide seating and mobility clinics.
+This experience is integrated in the OTD curriculum.
+Since the partnership’s beginning, Nate has served with students in Romania, Haiti, and Guatemala.
+He also served as a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China, in the summer of 2016.
 For his advancement of the profession internationally, he was awarded the 2017 AOTA International Service Award.